jacobcode01/AutoIQ/README.md

 - The graph shows model performance by average error (lower is better) and average R<sup>2</sup> (higher is better).
 - RandomForestRegressor and XGBRegressor are the top performers (\~₹90,900 MAE & R<sup>2</sup> 0.86).
-- A StackingRegressor was also tried, improving MAE by only \~3% (₹87,884 vs ₹90,900) for 3x the model complexity and inference time.
+- A StackingRegressor was also tried, improving MAE by only \~3% for 3x the model complexity and inference time.
 ```md
   [StackingRegressor]
    RF     XGB     GB